AnyLog-co/documentation/network configuration.md

 Additional information is available at [network configuration](https://github.com/AnyLog-co/documentation/blob/master/network%20configuration.md).

-When the command ***run tcp server*** is initiated, the node dedicates a process to listen for incoming messages on the IP and Port.
+When the command ***run tcp server*** is initiated, the node dedicates a process to listen to incoming messages on the declared IP and Port.
 The IP and Port specified on the command line are considered as the Source IP and Port.
 When a message is send to a peer, the node requests the peer to reply to the Source IP and Port.

 In some use cases, the Source IP represent an internal network which is not accessible by the peer nodes.
-To address the internal netwoks, a user can configure the node as follows:
+To address internal networks, a user can configure the node in one of the following ways:

 a) Request peers to reply using a different IP address.
 b) Request peers to determine the IP address from the message socket.